Academic Training to Inform Police Responses

 CRIT is a 40-hour training program designed to prepare police officers in their response to people experiencing crises related to behavioral health (BH) conditions and intellectual and developmental disabilities (IDD).

 Shreveport, LA, a pilot site of the Academic Training to Inform Police Responses, was recently featured in the news.
-The news segment highlights the work of the City of Shreveport is doing in coordination with Shreveport Police Department, Shreveport Fire Department, and LSU Health, to improve their crisis response efforts for people experiencing crises related to behavioral health and intellectual and developmental disabilities.
+The news segment highlights the work that the City of Shreveport is doing in coordination with Shreveport Police Department, Shreveport Fire Department, and LSU Health, to improve their crisis response efforts for people experiencing crises related to behavioral health and intellectual and developmental disabilities.

 Check out the article and associated videos to learn more about Shreveport’s reform efforts and the city’s coordination with the Academic Training to Inform Police Responses.